tylertitsworth/5th-age-srd/Classes/Rogue.md

 #### Champion Feat

-Once per day, you can deal full damage with _thief's strike_ instead of half damage.
+Once per full recovery, you can deal full damage with _thief's strike_ instead of half damage.

 #### Epic Feat

 Twice per level, you can steal something with a successful _thief's strike_ that you would not be able to steal ordinarily, but that would require a bit of magic, e.g. a dream, a spell, someone's hope, a memory.
 The theft won't be permanent.
-Every day, roll a hard save to determine whether you can keep what you stole for that day.
+Every full recovery, roll a hard save to determine whether you can keep what you stole for that full recovery.
 Also, you can never steal the same thing twice.

 ---